Prosecutors ask judge to issue protective order after Trump post appearing to promise revenge

 Smith has also charged Trump in Florida federal court with illegally hoarding classified documents at Trump’s Mar-a-Lago estate and thwarting government efforts to get them back.

-The magistrate judge in that case agreed to a protective order in June that prohibits Trump and his legal team from publicly disclosing evidence turned over to them by prosecutors without prior approval.
+In that case, the magistrate judge agreed to a protective order in June that prohibits Trump and his legal team from publicly disclosing evidence turned over to them by prosecutors without prior approval.
 Prosecutors are seeking another protective order in that case with more rules about the defense team’s handling of classified evidence.

 After his court appearance on Thursday in the Washington case, Trump characterized the prosecution as a “persecution” designed to hurt his 2024 presidential campaign.
 His legal team has described it as an attack on his right to free speech and his right to challenge an election that he believed had been stolen.